![]() |

 fruits of these plants.
 Together with his dung seeds of cactuses will get in

-these animals migrate to the north - in an empire of plains and high grasses.
+animals migrate to the north - in an empire of plains and high grasses.
+But

-But there these rodents are compelled to compete with numerous hoofed mammals,
+there these rodents are compelled to compete with numerous hoofed mammals, original

 Bear porcupine (Aepythizon ursinus)

-is the North-American (Canadian) porcupine (Erethizon dorsatum).
-The bear porcupine
+modern relative is the North-American (Canadian) porcupine (Erethizon dorsatum).

-is very fat and short, in a stock of fat for winter is accumulated.
-Forepaws
+trees.
+The tail is very fat and short, in a stock of fat for winter is accumulated.

-are armed with long claws (up to 20 cm), using for digging ground and cutting
+Forepaws are armed with long claws (up to 20 cm), using for digging ground and

-of prickly cactuses, because of it the animal at walking bases on the external
+cutting of prickly cactuses, because of it the animal at walking bases on the

-side of forepaw (as the gorilla).
-It can easily move on four, and only on hind
+external side of forepaw (as the gorilla).
+It can easily move on four, and only

-paws.
+on hind paws.
 Head is very large. incisors are long - up to 15 cm.
-The body is covered
+The body

-with thin wool (before winter the rich underfur grows up); on back, waist and
+is covered with thin wool (before winter the rich underfur grows up); on back,

-tail there are long spikes (length up to 15 - 20 cm).
-On a crown spikes are
+waist and tail there are long spikes (length up to 15 - 20 cm).
+On a crown spikes

 to opponents.
 Colouring of wool varies strongly: the basic background can be

-grey or light brown, on muzzle and chest there can be white or yellow spots
+or light brown, on muzzle and chest there can be white or yellow spots ("glasses",

 Animal eats plants, tubers, larvae of insects, occasionally eats carrion.
 In